Home - Diet - Vegetarian and Vegan - Quick and Easy Farro Risotto

 Image showing pantry ingredients needed to make farro risotto, with white beans, pearled farro grains in a bowl, crushed tomatoes, shallot, garlic and Parmesan cheese.

 • Pearled or semi-pearled farro: This is the type most commonly found in supermarkets.
-The kernels have part of the bran removed, making it quicker to cook.
+The kernels have part of the bran removed, which makes it quicker to cook in simple farro recipes.

 • Cannellini beans: Home-cooked cannellini beans or canned beans are perfect in this recipe.